HanumanthaRaju/Learn_Python_By_Building_Blockchain_and_Cryptocurrencies/Section_02_Basics_of_Python/README.md

 ![outcome](./02.JPG)

-# Understanding repland Python Datatypes
+# Understanding repl and Python Datatypes

 ## The REPL (Read, Evaluate, Print and Loop)